Alpaca and llama stud Farm Cottage industry Gift shop Tea and lunch tours Llama trekking Camping

 * Special dietary requirements (e.g. gluten free, vegan, lactose free) incur an additional fee of $6 per person per meal.
 Let us know the requirements for the group and this will be included in your quote.

 * We are a commercial farm with pre-planned work schedules.
 We are not available to greet unexpected visitors and do not accept same day bookings.

 * Please plan your visit so as to arrive within 10 minutes of our advertised tour starting time.
 We work to very tight schedules, which are seriously disrupted by very early or very late arrival.

-* During times of heavy demand (e.g. school and public holidays), it is advisable to book at least a week in advance for all tours.
+* During times of heavy demand (e.g. school and public holidays), it is advisable to book more than a week in advance for all tours.

 * In the event of extreme weather conditions, we will determine whether a tour should be cancelled, giving organisers as much notice as possible.
 In such circumstances your booking fee will be refunded in full.

 Please use this map to find us.